-The IRS have announced their 2017 limits on deducting your Long Term Care Insurance premiums off your taxes.
-You may be able to deduct your 2017 Long Term Care Insurance premiums off your taxes.
+The IRS has announced their 2017 limits on deducting your Long Term Care Insurance premiums off your taxes.
+You may be able to deduct your 2017 Long Term Care Insurance premiums from your taxes.
 Here are the current limits:

 1. Qualified long-term care premiums up to the following amounts. a.
 Age 40 or under – $410. b.
 Age 41 to 50 – $770. c.
 Age 51 to 60 – $1,530. d.
 Age 61 to 70 – $4,090. e.
 Age 71 or over – $5,110.